NicholasCorniaOrpheus/whirlpool-of-imaginary-sounds/a_madrigalist_wuerfelspiel/to_do.md

 # Assemblage

-- [ ] Create transitions constraints to keep consistency of modes.
+- [ x] Create transitions constraints to keep consistency of modes.